-29 Is there any legislation addressing the parties' rights with respect to employee inventions?
+31 Is there any legislation addressing the parties' rights with respect to employee inventions?

-The Intellectual Property Code provides the rules applicable to any software created by an employee.
+The Intellectual Property Code provides the rules applicable to any invention created by an employee.
 When an invention is created by the employee in the performance of his or her duties, such an invention belongs to the employer and all rights shall be assigned to the employer.
-The employee will be eligible for additional compensation in consideration of the invention.
+The employee will be eligible for additional compensation in consideration of the invention, except for software, unless otherwise provided for by collective bargaining agreements or by contract.